buenos-nachos/time-sync/README.md

 ### In active development

-1. Add initial bindings for React (supporting Single-Page Applications and Astro islands)
+1. Add initial bindings for React (supporting Single-Page Applications only)

 ### Want to implement (roughly ordered by priority)

 1. Start auto-generating documentation (was skipped to get the MVP version of the library published sooner)
+2. Update vanilla and React packages as necessary to support Astro while avoiding hydration problems.
-2. Add bindings for Solid.js
+3. Add bindings for Solid.js
-3. Improve support for mixing bindings for multiple frameworks together in Astro
+4. Improve support for mixing bindings for multiple frameworks together in Astro
-4. Improve open-source contribution and development experience
+5. Improve open-source contribution and development experience
-5. Research updating the React bindings to support React Native
+6. Research updating the React bindings to support React Native
-6. Beef up documentation once packages seem to be more stable (add explanations, how-to guides, etc.)
 7. Add support for using React and Solid.js bindings in popular meta-frameworks that use Server-Side Rendering (TanStack Start, Solid Start, React Router v7, Next.js App Router)
+8. Beef up documentation once packages seem to be more stable (add explanations, how-to guides, etc.)

 ### Want to implement (blocked)